softsuave-tech-matrix/custom_filter_and_search_bar/README.md

 # custom_filter_and_search_bar
-AdvancedSearchBar is a library that allows users to create a customised search bar with an inbuilt filter functionality.
-The library allows the user to create a customised search bar and filter the data according to the text typed in the search bar and the filters selected .
+custom_filter_and_search_bar is a library that allows users to create a customised search bar with an inbuilt filter functionality.
+The library allows the user to filter the data according to the text typed in the search bar and the filters selected .

 ## Features
 - Allows user to filter data based on the search text